jarmatys/DEV_ASSISTENTE/README.md

     - 🔳 `Metrics` integration with Prometheus and Graphana - [TUTORIAL](https://opentelemetry.io/docs/languages/net/exporters/)
     - 🔳 `Traces` integration with SEQ (Jaeger shoud be replaces with SEQ)
 - 🔳 Integrate [LLamaSharp](https://github.com/SciSharp/LLamaSharp) for embeding creation
+- 🔳 Save all content from the file (C# code) and use it at the end of the process in context instead of snippets.

 ### Configuration